 “It’s time this sport had some sort of an official international disc golf day, and the PDGA is the appropriate governing body to help establish this,” says John, a former PDGA Commissioner and member of the Disc Golf Hall of Fame who has devoted his whole life to promoting the sport through this event and his many tournaments that have brought new players into the sport.

 “Our vision is to see the whole disc golf community join together through this one event and help the sport get showcased in as many parks, cities, and countries around the world as possible.
 When we do this, we help everyone,” says Dee Leekha-Houck.
-Her vision is to see one million people playing disc golf around the world in the 25th event in 2015, which would actually be the first “Global Disc Golf Day,” the new version of WBDGW.
+Her vision is to see one million people playing disc golf around the world in the 25th anniversary event in 2016, which would actually be the first “Global Disc Golf Day,” the new version of WBDGW.